 Staff members shall not use or create personal social networking accounts to which they communicate directly with or invite students to be friends.

+See policy 08.2324 for complete details and guidelines regarding Traceable Communications.

 Employee Conduct and Reporting Requirements for Technology Use